-Are you thinking of relocating to Sitges?
+Thinking of relocating to Sitges?

 Useful things to know.